Lib Dems win Sedgemoor District Council's Highbridge seat

 BBC West's politics editor, Paul Barltrop said: "This was seen as a dress-rehearsal and especially in this ward, it's a good three-way contest."

-Helen Groves will replace Joe Leach for the Highbridge and Burnham Marine ward.'Absolutely grassroots'
+Helen Groves will replace Joe Leach for the Highbridge and Burnham Marine ward.

 The resignation of Mr Leach prompted the by-election on Thursday.

 Speaking of her win, Ms Groves said: "I think people want to have a voice, they want people regardless of political affiliation.

 "People have recognised that Lib Dems are absolutely grassroots and this is the reason they're supporting us."

 Ms Groves will take office on Monday, 28 January.

 Both Labour and the Conservatives contested the seat against the Liberal Democrats as well as two independents.

 "All three parties rate their chances - Burnham-Highbridge is not typical of all of Somerset one has to say because you have both Lib Dems and Conservatives who traditionally do well across the county but Labour which also had a significant degree of support," added Mr Barltrop.

 HANCOCK, Bill (Con) 288